emiltsi/emilportfolio/content/emil/cars/Are subscription models the future?.md

 [^1]: The 2022 Range Rover is a perfect example of this, with their new over-the-air system architecture supporting 69 ECUs at once.
-This is alongside BMW's strong focus on car connectivity with 5G.
+This is alongside BMW's strong focus on car connectivity with 5G tech.